What you need to know!

 2. DON'T DRIVE (ESPECIALLY ON LOMBARD ST)

 For the uninitiated driving in San Francisco can be a disorienting, even terrifying experience.
-There are numerous one-way streets - usually funneling you further and further away from where you want to go, there are sudden impossibly steep climbs (followed by spine-tingling drops, when it feels like you're going down a rollercoaster) and there's impossible to find parking (and if you do find it you'll need to increase your bank card's credit limit).
-Driving down Lombard Street almost certainly won't be the experience you wanted, as you'll likely get stuck in gridlock with all the other tourists (that's why San Franciscans never do it).
-Use our public transport, it's great, and walk down Lombard Street, you'll get better photos.
+There are numerous one-way streets - usually funneling you further and further away from where you want to go, there are sudden impossibly steep climbs (followed by spine-tingling drops, when it feels like you're going down a rollercoaster) and there's impossible to find parking (and if you do find it you'll need to up your credit limit).
+Driving down Lombard Street almost certainly won't be the experience you dreamt of, as you'll likely get stuck in gridlock with all the other tourists (that's why we never do it).
+Use public transport, it's great, and walk down Lombard Street, you'll get better photos.

 3. DON'T GET THE WRONG CABLE CAR